 Worm composting bins come in many forms, shapes and sizes.

 They can get very expensive or be very inexpensive.
 It is all in what you want to spend and which type best suits your needs.

-Metal and wood bins are best for outdoor use where you can set them up once and not have to move them if you live in a suitable climate.
+Metal and wood bins are best for outdoor use.
+You can set them up once and not have to move them when living in a suitable climate.

-In this article we are covering the indoor worm composting but most of the feeding information here applies to all.
+In this article we are covering the indoor worm composting.

 The Best Worm Composting Bins For Indoor Use